censoredplanet/censoredplanet-analysis/README.md

 These scripts pull in a large amount of data from external datasources and mirror it in the correct locations in google cloud buckets.

-`python mirror/scans.py`

-Sets up a daily data transfer job to mirror in scan files from Censored Planet.

 `python mirror/decompress_files/decompress.py`